Discover the power, money, and politics behind the property.

 In response, the UK introduced the Economic Crime (Transparency and Enforcement) Act 2022, launching a Register of Overseas Entities to uncover true property owners and fight illicit finance.
 Proposals to hike taxes on foreign investors, including higher empty homes premiums and capital gains tax, aim to curb speculation and tackle the housing crisis.

 While the British Royal Family and old aristocratic families still hold vast swathes of London, it’s the influx of foreign wealth that now shapes the city’s skyline and soul.
-From Qatari royals to Chinese conglomerates - and until recently, Russian oligarchs - global investors have snapped up everything from luxury flats to iconic landmarks.
-London’s status as a global magnet for the ultra-rich has turned it into a playground for billionaires and a tool of soft power for foreign governments.
+From Qatari royals to Chinese conglomerates, and until recently, Russian oligarchs - global investors have snapped up everything from luxury flats to iconic landmarks.

 Share

-Heike Claudia du Toit
+Heike Claudia Petzer